ColbyToland/RobotExplorationSim/README.md

     python3 explorer.py configs/minimal.py

 The `configs/base.yaml` should have all adjustable values.
 In a custom config YAML you don't need all values, just the ones you'd like to override.
-(Note that `base.yaml` does not represent the default values because it's used in testing/validating the config reader.)
+(Note that `base.yaml` does not represent the default values.
+It's best to refer to `ExplorerConfig.py` for the default values.)

 ## Results
 The simulation ends with 4 types of output in an `output` directory: